microsoft/nn-Meter/README.md

 - Understanding the security reporting process in SECURITY.MD
 - Remove this section from the README

+## Installation

+To install nn-meter, please first install python3.
+The test environment uses anaconda python 3.6.10.
+Install the dependencies via:
+`pip3 install -r requirements.txt`
+Please also check the versions of numpy, scikit_learn.
+The different versions may change the prediction accuracy of kernel predictors.

+## Usage

+To run the latency predictor, we support two input formats.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a